All Episodes

 It's demeaning to feed the eagles.

-Now, stop and think, these are the same kind of people who believe totally in unquestioned welfare.
+These are the same kind of people who believe totally in unquestioned welfare.

-These are also the people who believe unquestionably in animal rights and so forth, but now all of a sudden, because this is the national bird, this has ties to America, it somehow is demeaning to see the eagles fed.
+But now all of a sudden, because this is the national bird, this has ties to America, it somehow is demeaning to see the eagles fed.

 Now, it's tempting, however, on one level not to dismiss the argument.

-I mean, here is our national symbol.
+I mean, here is our national symbol, the national bird.

 Proud, strong, soon to be taken off the endangered species list, by the way, is the bald eagle.